Saint Bridget of Sweden

 In 1350, a year of jubilee, Bridget braved a plague-stricken Europe to make a pilgrimage to Rome.
 Although she never returned to Sweden, her years in Rome were far from happy, being hounded by debts and by opposition to her work against Church abuses.

 A final pilgrimage to the Holy Land, marred by shipwreck and the death of her son, Charles, eventually led to her death in 1373.
-In 1999, she, Saints Catherine of Siena (April 29) and Teresa Benedicts of the Cross (Edith Stein, August 9) were named co-patronesses of Europe.
+In 1999, she, Saints Catherine of Siena and Teresa Benedicta of the Cross (Edith Stein) were named co-patronesses of Europe.

 Bridget’s visions, rather than isolating her from the affairs of the world, involved her in many contemporary issues, whether they be royal policy or the years that the legitimate Bishop of Rome lived in Avignon, France.
 She saw no contradiction between mystical experience and secular activity, and her life is a testimony to the possibility of a holy life in the marketplace.